-Software: You should use the either the 2013 or the 2016 or the Office 365 versions of Excel and Access in this course.
-The 2013 version of the software are available in the computer classroom as well as open computer labs on campus.
-However, if you have 2016 available to you at home, at work, or at some other place, we encourage you to take advantage of it.
-Note: Microsoft Office 365 (equivalent to 2016) Pro Plus is available free of charge to currently enrolled UMKC students.
+Software: You should use the either the 2016 or the Office 365 versions of Excel and Access in this course.
+The 2016 version of the software is available in the computer classroom as well as open computer labs on campus.
+Note: Microsoft Office 365 (equivalent to

+2016) Pro Plus is available free of charge to currently enrolled UMKC students.
 See Office 365 ProPlus Information for Students for conditions and details including installation instructions.
+We recommend that you avoid using Apple versions of Excel and Access.
+The Apple versions lack a number of features available in the Windows version, and saved files are organized slightly differently.
+Students who tried to use Apple versions in past semesters ran into many problems.